DefinitelyTyped/tsd/README.md

 The DefinitelyTyped [group](https://github.com/DefinitelyTyped/tsd/issues) is working on a meta-data source that will solve this.

-### Can TSD install the definitions for the correct module version or fork?
+### Can TSD auto-install definitions for a specific package version?

 Yes, and no (and later yes again)